AIPowerGrid/system-core/FAQ.md

 However workers do not have any identifying information about individual requestors as they cannot see their ID or IP.

 Nevertheless always request generations as if you're posting in a public forum like using a discord bot.
-While the horde is technically more private than that, it's a good practice anyway.
+While the grid is technically more private than that, it's a good practice anyway.

 ### Can I turn off my worker whenever I want?